-Media bias is not new, and this is especially true when it comes to hot button issues such as abortion.
+Media bias is nothing new, and this is especially true when it comes to hot button issues such as abortion.

-An AP-NORC poll on abortion conducted in late June resulted in four news stories that were picked up nationwide by various media outlets.
+An AP-NORC poll on abortion conducted in late June, and released this week, resulted in four news stories that were picked up nationwide by various media outlets.
 In three of them, the headline was skewed toward a pro-choice position.